 Forbid you from speaking with ex-members and critics?
 The LCMS doesn’t have any kind of excommunication practice for deconverts like myself.
 However, growing up I would occasionally hear mention of people who had left the LCMS and who were now looked down upon and avoided.
 1/2

 Discourage access to non-cult sources of information?
 Yes.
 When I told my mom that I learned about evolution, atheism, and the like using the Internet and books, she was disgusted, and she warned me that I couldn’t trust anyone who claims to “be smarter than God” or who “believes they can disprove God”.
 2/2

 Divide information into Insider vs. Outsider doctrine?
 Yes.
 See above.
 2/2

 Generate and use propaganda extensively?
 Yes.
 See the response to the question about withholding and distorting information.
 2/2

 Use information gained in confession sessions against you?
-Nope, Lutheranism doesn’t have confessions.
+Nope, Lutheranism doesn’t have one-on-one confessions of one’s specific sins.
 0/2

 Gaslight to make you doubt your own memory?
 No. 0/2